Qubit-MU/Qiskit-Fall-Fest-2024/readme.md

   - **Hands-on with Qiskit Composer**:
     - Creating quantum circuits using IBM’s Qiskit Composer

-### 10th September 2024: Hackathon Submission Deadline
+### 10th October 2024: Hackathon Submission Deadline

 - **Description**: The hackathon ends on this day.
 Participants are expected to submit their solutions by the end of the day.
 - **Evaluation Criteria**: Submissions will be evaluated based on creativity, understanding of quantum concepts, and practical application of quantum computing.